 Effective June 13, 2008, the 2008 Non-Employee Director Plan was adopted by the Board and was approved by a vote of the Company's shareholders at the 2008 Annual Shareholder Meeting.
-Under the 2008 Non-Employee Director Plan, the Company may grant options to acquire shares of the Company's common stock.
+Under the 2008 Non-Employee Director Plan, the Company may grant options to acquire shares of the Company's common stock to Non-Employee Directors.
 There are 75,000 shares of common stock currently reserved for issuance under the 2008 Non-Employee Director Plan.
-As of May 5, 2010, 40,000 shares were subject to outstanding options and options to acquire 35,000 shares were available for future grants under the 2008 Non-Employee Director Plan.
+As of March 31, 2011, 60,000 shares were subject to outstanding options and options to acquire 15,000 shares were available for future grants under the 2008 Non-Employee Director Plan.
+The Company is seeking approval of an amendment to the 2008 Non-Employee Director Plan at the Meeting, as further described below.

-Under the 2008 Non-Employee Director Plan, the Company's non-employee directors automatically receive options to purchase 5,000 shares of common stock on the date of each annual meeting of shareholders during the term of the plan.
-The options immediately vest as to one-half of the option grant and as to the remaining one-half of the option grant on the earlier of (i) the first anniversary of such grant, or (ii) the date immediately preceding the next annual meeting of shareholders, so that vesting for one hundred percent (100%) of the option grant occur one year after the date of grant so long as the non-employee director remains in service on such date.
-In addition, a non-employee director who is appointed to serve on the Board outside of the annual election cycle shall automatically be granted a pro rata portion of the option grant on the date of such appointment to the Board (i.e., such non-employee director will receive a grant of options for a number of shares equal to the product of (x) the number of full months remaining until the next annual meeting of shareholders divided by twelve and (y) 5,000).
+Under the 2008 Non-Employee Director Plan, the Non-Employee Directors automatically receive options to purchase 5,000 shares of common stock on the date of each annual meeting of shareholders during the term of the plan.
+The options immediately vest as to one-half of the option grant and as to the remaining one-half of the option grant on the earlier of (i) the first anniversary of such grant, or (ii) the date immediately preceding the next annual meeting of shareholders, so that vesting for one hundred percent (100%) of the option grant occur one year after the date of grant so long as the Non-Employee Director remains in service on such date.
+In addition, a Non-Employee Director who is appointed to serve on the Board outside of the annual election cycle shall automatically be granted a pro rata portion of the option grant on the date of such appointment to the Board (i.e., such Non-Employee Director will receive a grant of options for a number of shares equal to the product of (x) the number of full months remaining until the next annual meeting of shareholders divided by twelve and (y) 5,000).
 One-half of such pro rata grant vests immediately and the remaining one-half of such pro rata grant vests on the earlier of (i) the first anniversary of the preceding annual meeting of shareholders, or (ii) the date immediately preceding the next annual meeting of shareholders.
 The exercise price of an option may not be less than the current market value of, or if no such market value exists, the current net asset value of, the shares as determined in good faith by the Board on the date of grant.